 If you’re reading this, then you know how hard it is to lose weight and excess body fat.
-You feel like you’re doing everything right; you’re eating the right foods, you’re working out every day, but you’re just not seeing the results that you’d hoped for.
-It’s no secret that with the right nutrition plan and exercise program, you can lose body fat and gain lean muscle mass.
-But, sometimes other factors play a bigger role into your weight loss that you may have never even thought about.
-For those of you that may feel like you can't lose weight, no matter what you do, here are some reasons why you can't lose weight, that you've never even thought about.
+You feel like you’re doing everything right.
+You’re eating the right foods, you’re working out every day, you’re drinking tons of water, and you’ve cut way back on the sweets.
+But you’re just not seeing the results that you’d hoped for.
+It’s no secret that with the right nutrition plan, exercise program, and supplement regimen, that you can lose body fat and gain lean muscle mass, so you can feel confident with your body.
+But, sometimes other factors may be at play in your weight loss that you may have never even thought about.
+For those of you that feel like you can't lose weight, no matter what you do, here are some reasons why you can't lose weight, which may be interfering with your health and fitness goals.

+One of the reasons why it may feel like it’s impossible to lose weight is that you’re not getting enough sleep.
 It’s proven that decreased sleep duration and poor sleep quality is directly linked to obesity and increased body fat.
-Sleep is a restorative process of the brain, and without getting enough quality sleep you make poor decisions.
-1
+Sleep is a restorative process of the brain, and without getting enough quality sleep you make poor decisions, including decisions about when, what, and how much you eat [R]

-When you’re tired, you skip workouts; you get takeout for dinner, or you have an extra cookie before bed to satisfy your late-night cravings.
-Eating is directly correlated with synchronizing circadian clocks, and when you eat late because the kids we’re kicking and screaming when it was time for bed, well you’ve just desynchronized your central and peripheral circadian clock, which leads to increased body fat.
-2 Nice work.
+When you’re tired you skip workouts; you get takeout for dinner, or you have an extra cookie before bed to satisfy your late-night cravings.
+Eating is directly correlated with synchronizing circadian clocks and when you eat late because the kids we’re kicking and screaming when it was time for bed, well you’ve just desynchronized your central and peripheral circadian clock, which leads to increased body fat [R].
+Nice work.

 To date, there have been over 50 epidemiological studies that have examined the association between sleep duration and obesity.
 The majority found a direct relation between shorter sleep duration and increased body fat.
 Here is a whole list of the most recent cross-sectional and prospective studies if you want to read it for yourself.

-So what do you do?
-It can be hard to get a full eight hours of sleep every night, when you have a million things to do, and so many distractions!
-Here are some basics that should help you get the sleep you need, so you can turn start seeing more results from all your hard work.
+So what should you do?
+It can be hard to get a full eight hours of sleep every night, when you have a million things to do, screaming kids that won’t let you get a good night sleep and other distractions!
+Here are some basics that should help you get the sleep you need, so you can turn start losing weight and seeing some results.

 - Turn off all your electronics at least an hour before bed.
 If you’re like me, that can be extremely hard!
 Just make it a habit, and put your cell phone to rest.